frup42/apex-mocks-sfdx/readme.md

 When we unit test each class, we want to *isolate its dependencies*.
 We do this by replacing the real dependencies with mocks.
 A mock is a "Test Double" - a lean object which emulates the one it is standing in for.
 It has no logic of its own, just the behaviour we define within the context of our unit test.

+This means we can build more *expressive* tests.
+The name of the test method will tell us the required behavior from the unit under test.
+And we'll explicitly outline the desired behavior in the dependencies (which are not under test).

 So how do we create a mock?
 In both cases, we need an instance of fflib_ApexMocks(), which acts as our Stub Provider.

 #### 1. Creating Mocks with fflib_ApexMocks.mock(..)
 (Internally Uses the Stub API)